 - Get a fall risk assessment.
 Your doctor can conduct a fall risk assessment to determine your likelihood of falling.
 You’ll be asked things like if you have a history of falling and what type of mobility aids you need, and your gait will be monitored to assess how much of a risk you have for a fall.
 Then, suggestions can be made to keep you safe.

 - Learn about medication side effects.
 Talk to your doctor or pharmacist about the medications you’re taking on a regular basis.
 It’s common for seniors to take a variety of prescription and non-prescription drugs with side effects that may impact your balance.

 - Schedule annual vision and hearing tests.
 Ensuring that you’re hearing and seeing as well as possible are key in preventing a fall.
 If you’re noticing any changes in your hearing or vision throughout the year, make an appointment to see your doctor right away.

 - Safeguard the home.
 Keep your home clear of clutter and watch out for things that could cause a fall, like loose cords, area rugs or low furniture.
 If necessary, install grab bars in the bathroom or sturdy railings in the hallways.
 Also, make sure every room has sufficient lighting.

 - Enlist support from family.
 If you were to suffer a fall, make sure you have an emergency plan in place with your family and friends.
 Perhaps you schedule daily check-in calls with a loved one, so they’ll know to be alarmed if you miss your scheduled call.
 Loved ones can help make sure your home or living space is a safe environment, too.

-American Senior Communities offers a variety of senior healthcare services throughout our locations in Indiana and Kentucky, including our New Energy Wellness program designed to increase balance and mobility while promoting active, healthy lifestyles.
+American Senior Communities offers a variety of senior healthcare services throughout our locations in Indiana, including our New Energy Wellness program designed to increase balance and mobility while promoting active, healthy lifestyles.
 Contact us today to request more information.